 Understanding DNA Ethnicity Estimates

-The most common reason for taking a DNA test is to simply receive an ethnicity estimate, and this type of use case could be referred to as novelty or recreational.
-This is because the user frequently has no intention of actually researching their family tree, such as through the application of their DNA matches to traditional paper trail research.
-Any of the testing providers of an Autosomal DNA (atDNA) test, such as AncestryDNA and 23andMe, will provide an ethnicity estimate.
-My experience and observation is that most usually don’t realize the following three key things about ancestry DNA ethnicity estimates.
+One of the most common reasons for taking an ancestry DNA test is to simply receive an ethnicity estimate, and this could be loosely described as a novelty user.
+This is because the novelty user frequently looks at it as a "one time curiosity thing," and has no intention of actually researching their family tree.
+Any of the testing providers of an Autosomal DNA (atDNA) test will provide an ethnicity estimate.
+Before even considering which DNA test provider to use, my experience and observation is that most usually don’t realize the following four key things about ancestry DNA ethnicity estimates.

-DNA ethnicity estimates will vary between testing providers.
+DNA ethnicity estimates will vary between testing providers

-DNA ethnicity estimates will vary between siblings.
+DNA ethnicity estimates will vary between siblings

-DNA ethnicity estimates will update over time.
+DNA ethnicity estimates will update over time

 DNA Ethnicity Estimates Will Vary Between Testing Providers

 Many do not realize that ancestry DNA ethnicity estimates will vary between testing providers.
 The reason for this is that each ancestry DNA testing provider has to create their own methodologies to calculate an ethnicity estimate, which is only just that, an estimate.
 Each ancestry DNA test provider devises algorithms to compare the DNA of the person being tested with the DNA of reference groups of living individuals, and these methodologies are still evolving.